Skip to main content

 Laura Dickerman

 Laura Dickerman taught high school English for many years; has a couple of master's degrees in Fiction and English; and has lived in Vermont, New Haven, New York City, Philadelphia, Brussels, and currently Atlanta.
 She is bossy in two book clubs, opinionated about even things she knows very little about, believes you can put down a bad book, and passionately supports re-reading Middlemarch every five years.
-Her debut novel, Hot Desk, will be published by Gallery, a division of Simon & Schuster, in 2025.
+Her debut novel, Hot Desk, will be published by Gallery, a division of Simon & Schuster, on September 2, 2025.